Collecting AFR from monomorphic piezoceramic cells for converters

-This solution is suitable for production for quick, quality and low cost control of production.
+This solution is suitable for production of quick, high-quality and low cost control of production.
 Since an automated bench for measuring piezoceramic cells parameters does not occupy much space and requires elementary PC skills only for operation, it is a profitable purchase for a plant.

 Author: A. Antonov